SovereignCloudStack/standards/Standards/scs-0117-v1-rook-decision.md

 #### Evaluation in the Light of SCS Community Plans and Preferences

 **Environment**: Cephadm is better suited for traditional or standalone environments.
 Conversely, Rook is tailored for Kubernetes.
-That being said, it's important to note that the current state of resource deployment and management on Kubernetes within the reference implementation is still in its early stages.
+That being said, it's important to note that the current state of resource deployment and management on Kubernetes within the IaaS reference implementation is still in its early stages.
 This would make Rook one of the first components to utilise Kubernetes in OSISM.

 **Deployment**: Cephadm uses containerization for Ceph components, whereas Rook fully embraces the Kubernetes ecosystem for deployment and management.
 Although containerization is already a core concept in the reference implementation, there is a strong push from the SCS community to adopt more Kubernetes.